billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ## Creating your SSH key

-If you want to use your own password for SSH'ing remotely onto your server, you will have to perform this step.
+If you want to use your password for SSH'ing remotely onto your server, you will have to perform this step.
 Otherwise, you can just skip to the next section since Hetzner will email you the root password if you omit it.
 You can also skip this step if you already have an existing SSH key you want to use.

 In your terminal, follow these commands: